department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 <span class="description">If more than a week has passed since you gave us your application and you haven’t heard back, please don’t apply again.
 Call <a href="tel:+18555747286">855-574-7286</a>.</span>
 </div>

-### If my application is approved, what do I do next?
+### After you approve my application, what happens next?

 <ol class="process">
 <li class="step one">